hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

   Short notice if a ticket exists, more detailed if not -->

-## Datasecurity
+## Datasecurity <sub><sup>details [on Confluence](https://docs.schul-cloud.org/display/SCDOK/Datasecurity)</sup></sub>
 <!--
+  Notice about:
+  - model changes
+  - logging of user data
+  - right changes
-  Notice about model changes, logging of user data and other user data stuff, should be noted here.
+  - and other user data stuff
   If you are not sure if it is relevant, ask the data-security team.
 -->

 ## Deployment